“You’re kidding me. It’s called FCUK?”

-However, the most important thing to remember here is that your health is too important to decide on a weight loss program in the same way you would perfume, by celebrity endorsement.
+However, the most important thing to remember here is that your health is too important to decide on a weight loss program in the same way you would select a perfume: by celebrity endorsement.

-In my experience, many doctors operate on incorrect advice so trusting a singer with your life is just lunacy.
+In my experience, many actual doctors operate on incorrect advice, so trusting a singer with your life is just lunacy.

 A few days before Christmas 2014, I dropped all of the carbs I loved so much and focused on real foods and healthy fats.
-I had my blood lipid tests done to see what would change after the six-month experiment.
-The advice I received from my GP was not to do it because according to him my cholesterol was too high.
+I had my blood lipid tests done to see what would change after my six-month experiment.
+The advice I received from my GP was not to do it because according to him, my cholesterol was too high.
 He was wrong.

 My results after six months surprised even me.